 - Log in to the Console and select the relevant Collection

-- Navigate to Sites section
+- Navigate to the Domains section.

 How the crawler works

-You can help the crawler in a number of ways to discover content on your website by,
+You can help the crawler in a number of ways to discover content on your website by:

 - adding a sitemap to your website